fma2/pcp-intro-web-development-2016/assignments/project2.md

 #Project 2 - Build a 3-Page Website

 For Project 2, you will create a 3-page website.
+It is due Thursday, July 9th.

 Scenario: You are a freelance front-end web developer, and you have been asked by your favorite restaurant (or a completely new restaurant selling your favorite food) to make them a whole new website similar to the sample below.